nicslabdev/MOTAM-Gateway/README.md

 - *BLE_PSWNDevice_SSWNDevice_DA_LA_SA.js* file.
 This is the main code.
 Here is the definition and implementation of the MOTAM devices, i.e: PositionSensorWithNotifications, SpeedSensorWithNotifications, DisplayActuator, LightActuator and SoundActuator.
 This actuators and sensors work through BLE and serial port.
 Main code uses "[util](https://nodejs.org/api/util.html)", "[child_process](https://nodejs.org/api/child_process.html)", "[bleno](https://www.npmjs.com/package/bleno)" and [serialport](https://www.npmjs.com/package/serialport) Node.JS modules.

 - *package.json* file.
 Necessary for installation of Node.JS modules.

-- Fichero *MOTAM*.
-Se trata de un acceso directo.
-Debe estar colocado en el escritorio (/home/pi/Desktop/).
-Al hacer doble click sobre él, llama al script de bash "Start.sh", que arranca el script principal.
+Include a list of all necessary Node.JS modules used in MOTAM project.

+- *MOTAM* file.
+This is a desktop shortcut for Debian environments.
+This should be located in the Desktop (/home/pi/Desktop/).
+If you double-click on it, this call "Start.sh" script in "util" folder.

 In *util* folder:

-- Fichero *pswnThread.js*.
-Hebra lanzada por BLE_PSWNDevice_SSWNDevice_DA_LA_SA.js para la notificación de los nuevos valores proporcionados por el dispositivo PositionSensor[WithNotifications] al proceso principal.
-Hace uso del fichero PositionSensorBasedOnGPSD.js y del módulo "[util](https://nodejs.org/api/util.html)" de Node.JS.

-- Fichero *PositionSensorBasedOnGPSD.js*.
-Definición e implementación de un sensor de posición basado en las lecturas proporcionadas por el servicio "gpsd" de Linux, al que se ha conectado el GPS receptor [BU-353S4](http://usglobalsat.com/p-688-bu-353-s4.aspx) (PositionSensorBasedOnGPSD).
-Hace uso del módulo "[node-gpsd](https://www.npmjs.com/package/node-gpsd)" de Node.JS.

-- Fichero *sswnThread.py*.
-Script de Python.
-Hebra lanzada por BLE_PSWNDevice_SSWNDevice_DA_LA_SA.js para la notificación de los nuevos valores proporcionados por el GPS.
+- *pswnThread.js* file.
+Thread launched by main code ("BLE_PSWNDevice_SSWNDevice_DA_LA_SA.js").
+This is used for new values notification from PositionSensor[WithNotifications] device.
+This use "PositionSensorBasenOnGPSD.js" file and "[util](https://nodejs.org/api/util.html)" Node.JS module.

+- *PositionSensorBasedOnGPSD.js* file.
+Definition and implementation of a position sensor based on data from "gpsd" Linux service.
+A GPS receptor (BU-353S4) is connected to this Linux service.
+This use "[node-gpsd](https://www.npmjs.com/package/node-gpsd)" Node.js module

+- *sswnThread.py* file.
+Python Script.
+This is a thread launched by main code (BLE_PSWNDevice_SSWNDevice_DA_LA_SA.js) that notify the new values from GPS receiver.

-- *loadSession.py*.
+- *loadSession.py* file.
 Python script.
 This thread can be launch by BLE_PSWNDevice_SSWNDevice_DA_LA_SA.js process.
 The script charge a previously saved session for simulate a car trip.
 Sessions contains information about OBD-II interface and GPS, that has been captured in a previous car trip.

-- Fichero *usbDiscovery*.
-Se trata de un script de bash que devuelve el identificador y las rutas de los dispositivos conectados por USB.
-Es usado por el código principal.
+- *usbDiscovery* file.
+Bash script that return the identifier and path of the USB connected devices.
+This is used by the main code.

-- Fichero *zenity*.
+- *zenity* file.
 It's a simple shell script that show a GUI dialog about run OBDII interface simulator and return the answer to the main code.
 This is used by the main code.

-- Fichero *Start.sh*.
-Es un script de bash que simplemente ejecuta el script principal "BLE_PSWNDevice_SSWNDevice_DA_LA_SA.js" con permisos de superusuario.

-En la carpeta docs:
+- *Start.sh* file.
+This is a bash script that start the main code "BLE_PSWNDevice_SSWNDevice_DA_LA_SA.js" with super-user permission.
+This is called by MOTAM desktop shortcut.

+In *docs* folder:

-- Document *MOTAM Platform - Instalation and deployment guide_es*.
+- *MOTAM Platform - Instalation and deployment guide_es* document.
 This document describes how to install and deploy all components fromt the MOTAM platform.

+- *JSON example - ble_scan* text file.
+This is a example of the JSON format used between the gateway and the smartphone for sending data about MOTAM sensors detected.

+- *JSON example - loadSessionSocket* text file.
+This is a example of the JSON format used between the gateway and the smartphone for sending data about a OBDII-GPS session (simulated trip).